dbos-inc/dbos-account-management/README.md

 # DBOS Cloud Account Management

-This repo contains code for our cloud account subscription management app, which is built with DBOS Transact and Stripe, and deployed on DBOS Cloud.
+This repo contains code for our cloud account management app, which is built with DBOS Transact and Stripe, and deployed on DBOS Cloud.

 ## Overview
 When a customer clicks "Upgrade to DBOS Pro" on our [website](https://www.dbos.dev/pricing), this app redirects them to a customized Stripe checkout page, where they enter payment information.
 After they pay, Stripe sends a notification to a webhook endpoint on this app.
 The webhook retrieves the customer's updated subscription status from Stripe, maps their Stripe customer ID to a DBOS Cloud account ID, and updates their subscription status in DBOS Cloud.